How to use your slow cooker

 Choosing the best slow cooker setting

-Slow cookers come with different temperature settings - basic models will have only high and low settings, while premium models may have an auto cook setting.
+Slow cookers come with different temperature settings - basic models will have only high and low settings, while premium models may have a medium and/ or auto setting.
 Each setting tends to suit different foods:

 High setting